Lochaber hydroelectric scheme: Stage 3 – Spey Dam and Mashie diversion

+Turbine upgrade

+In 2008, Rio Tinto Alcan awarded a contract worth €30m for the upgrade of the hydroelectric turbines to Andritz Tech Hydro.
+This was to replace the original twelve turbines, which were horizontal-axis twin-jet Pelton wheel machines driving two DC generators with a total capacity of 72 MW.
+Five new horizontal-axis Francis turbines driving AC generators were installed by 2012, each rated at 17.3 MW giving a 20% increase in power output.

 Present operation

+Fort William Smelter

 Following the closure of Rio Tinto/Alcan's other UK smelters at Invergordon (1981), Kinlochleven (2000), Anglesey (2009) and Lynemouth (2012) the hydro-electric scheme and smelter at Fort William was operated by Rio Tinto Alcan.
 Under threat of closure the smelter was put up for sale in 2016.
-GFG Alliance, which incorporates SIMEC and the Liberty House Group, as the successful bidder, bought the Lochaber Smelter for £330m.
-It has plans to expand the factory and produce car parts.
+GFG Alliance, which incorporates SIMEC and the Liberty House Group, as the successful bidder, bought the Lochaber Smelter for £330 million.
+It announced plans to expand the factory and produce car parts such as alloy wheels.
+This was later dropped, replaced by plans for an aluminium recycling facility announced in November 2020.

+The Alcan Estate

 On 3 April 2021, it came to light that the Jahama Highland Estates (formerly the "Alcan Estate") had been purchased in 2016 as part of the Rio Tinto Mines deal for the Lochaber aluminium plant, because the furnace requires so much power that the smelter is located near a hydroelectric plant, which drains the basin of the 114,000 acre Estate.
 Alcan designed all their smelters that way.
 The Estate includes the north face of Ben Nevis.
 According to reports, the Scottish Government mandated that the Estate never be split from the hydro plant and aluminium smelter, but Gupta ignored them and placed ownership of the Estate in a company that is domiciled on the Isle of Man.
 The 2016 deal was worth £330 million and was guaranteed by the UK Chancellor of the Exchequer.
 Conservative finance spokesperson Murdo Fraser was critical about the alleged breach of the Scottish Government agreement and urged the Scottish Government to "take whatever steps are necessary to protect public funds".